Introduction to Cognitive Behaviour Therapy for AOD Workers

 CLICK HERE TO REGISTER

-Responding to Co-occurring Disorders (in-person)
+SOLD OUT: Responding to Co-occurring Conditions (in-person)

 *This is a paid event*